Dragan2402/zoss-23-24/README.md

 ### 1. Cassandra

 Cassandra is an open-source NoSQL distributed and scalable storage system designed to handle large amounts of data across commodity servers that provides high availability without a single point of failure[[1]](https://cassandra.apache.org/doc/latest/index.html).
+Data is distributed across nodes, supporting replication and multi-data center deployment for redundancy and disaster recovery.
+The system scales linearly with the addition of nodes, providing uninterrupted read and write throughput.
+Cassandra is fault-tolerant, automatically replicating data to multiple nodes, with seamless node replacement in case of failures.
+It offers tunable consistency levels, prioritizing availability and partition tolerance[[1]](https://cassandra.apache.org/doc/latest/index.html).

+The data model is a wide column store, allowing dynamic table modifications without blocking updates.
+However, Cassandra lacks support for joins and subqueries, emphasizing denormalization through features like collections.
+The system is Java-based, managed and monitored using Java Management Extensions (JMX), and provides metrics through tools like nodetool and Dropwizard[[1]](https://cassandra.apache.org/doc/latest/index.html).
 Security analysis for Cassandra database is described on the following [page](https://github.com/Dragan2402/zoss-23-24/tree/main/1.%20Database%20layer).

 ### 2. Flask